pymumu/jail-shell/README.md

 - **Automatic processing of chroot Environment command library dependencies**

-Only a list of commands is required to automatically copy the dynamic library that the command relies on to the chroot environment, avoiding the cumbersome work of copying the dynamic library manually
+Only a list of commands is required to automatically copy the dynamic library that the command relies on to the chroot environment, avoiding the cumbersome work of copying the dynamic library manually.

 - **Capabilities Restrictions**

-Discard critical capabilities privileges to avoid the system, and the chroot running environment cracked by rootkit.
+Discard critical capabilities privileges to avoid the system, and the chroot running environment, being cracked by rootkit.

 - **Multi-Linux operating system support**